scavassa91/abi-test/README.md

 `$ npm --version`

-After that you can install all the dependencies of the project executing:
+After that, you can install all the dependencies of the project executing:

 `$ npm install` or `$ yarn` (if you have *yarn* installed)

-Than finally you can start the app using the following command:
+Then finally you can start the app using the following command:

 `$ npm run start` or `$yarn start`